Aldaviva/Unfucked/Readme.md

         - String to array
         - Array to string
     - Run program and get output and exit code
-    - Get parent process of a process
-    - Get descendant processes recursively of a process
 - Strings
     - Coerce empty strings to `null`
     - Fluently check if a string has any non-whitespace characters